 Another action you can carry out is to use a breakout box to test the network.
 The breakout box tests the communication signals and listens to the network’s communication.
 It is connected to the diagnostic port.

 A diagnostic scan tool can also be used to try communicating with the PCM.
-It plugs into the diagnostic port and acts like another network module.
+Here's a great one we use daily It plugs into the diagnostic port and acts like another network module.
 If the PCM does not respond, check the circuit.
 A DMM can be used to check the integrity of the circuit and the PCM’s power and ground.
 If there is an open or short found, the problem needs to be isolated and then repaired.

 Check the software before replacing the PCM.
 Sometimes, if you reprogram the PCM with software updates, it can work properly.
 If this does not work, then the PCM is likely faulty.
 You should replace and reprogram the PCM.